robertangeles/repo-ai-prompts/write-anthony-bourdain-essay.md

 - Address the reader directly.
 Use "you" and "your.".
 Example: "This technique works best when you apply it consistently."
 - Keep it honest.
 Avoid forced friendliness or fake enthusiasm.
 - Do not use "—" or em dash.
+- Incorporate Australian slang and expressions authentically without overdoing it
+- Reference Australian dining culture, pub food, cafe culture, and food trends
+- Use Australian place names and cultural touchstones when relevant to the topic
 - Include clear headings (4–6 H2s, 1–3 H3s per H2).
 - Use the primary/focus Keyword more in the H2 and H3 subheadings.
 - Use JSON-LD Article schema: https://schema.org/Article